metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

 - label: what?
   title: What topics should you write about?
   content: >
-    - Technical tutorials: Using mirrord for different use cases and within different stacks.
+    - Technical tutorials: using mirrord for different use cases and within different stacks.

     - Deep dives: In-depth articles on technical concepts and technologies.